JaccoR/hass-entso-e/README.md

 ### Disclaimer
 This integration is in a very early state.
 For now, only dutch energy prices can be fetched.

+#### API Access
 You need an ENTSO-e API key for this integration.
-You can get this API key for free by registering at https://transparency.entsoe.eu/.
+To request the key to the ENTSO-e Restful API, register on the [Transparency Platform](https://transparency.entsoe.eu/) and send an email to transparency@entsoe.eu with “Restful API access” in the subject line.
+The ENTSO-E Helpdesk will make their best efforts to respond to your request within 3 working days.

 ### Sensors
 The integration adds the following sensors: